 DL-Enabled Data Collection Systems Do Not Meet GDPR Requirements

-As Data Security will be of cardinal importance in the Data Science world of 2018, many DL- enabled AI systems will fail the security regulations set forth by various regulatory bodies.
+As data security will be of cardinal importance in the Data Science world of 2021 and beyond, many DL- enabled AI systems are dealing with the security regulations set forth by various regulatory bodies.
 A good example of this security non-compliance is General Data Protection Regulation (GDPR) which requires that all automated decision-making is commented with highly detailed, logical explanations to prevent discrimination based on race, health conditions, personal opinions, and so on.
-GDPR will go into effect by May 25, 2018.
-Thus, all data collection agencies active in the 28 European nations will be forced to abandon their DL-enabled apps or platforms long before that or risk severe penal actions.
+GDPR went into effect in 2018.
+All data collection agencies active in the 28 European nations were forced to change their DL-enabled apps or platforms long before that or risk severe penal actions.

 Photo Credit: Shutterstock.com